nfbouche/logistic-bioem/README.md

 # Run as script:

-to use the paper version
+to recreate the figures from the paper use
 ```
-python logistic/run_all.py path_to_save
+python logistic/run_all.py paper/
 ```
 In addition, it is possible to experiment with the outlier rejection as follows
 ```